InverseLight/ValoMC/README.md

 	simpletest

 If you receive error messages, it most likely means the mex compiler has not yet been set up in MATLAB.
+For instructions how to set up the mex compiler, please refer to MATLAB manual and 'troubleshooting' below.

-Messages along the lines 'libstdc++.so.6: version GLIBCXX_3.4.21 not found' means that MATLAB does not support the GCC version.
+Messages along the lines 'libstdc++.so.6: version GLIBCXX_3.4.21 not found' most likely means that MATLAB does not support the compiler version.
-For instructions on how to compile the mex files using another GCC version, see 'How to obtain a suitable compiler'
+For instructions how to compile the mex files with a specific gcc version, see 'troubleshooting'

 Advanced installation
 =====================

 CMake compilation
 -----------------